eclipse-vertx/vert.x/js_web_tutorial.md

 This tutorial gives you just a taste of the kinds of things you can do with vert.x.

-With just a couple of handfuls of you have created a real, scalable web-app.
+With just a couple of handfuls of code you have created a real, scalable web-app.